 Scraplights by Graypants

 Scraplights made from recycled corrugated card were one of the first products launched by the award-winning design studio Graypants, whose beautiful waterfront cabin we recently featured here.
 Now they have released a white Scraplight series made from FSC-certified corrugated card.
 The lamps are handmade in the Netherlands, in partnership with a social works program which provides craft-based jobs.
-Purchase online from the The Hut*.
+Available from dmlights.

 City Lights by The Paper Moon Factory